 • You can double or triple the batch and freeze them for quick weekday breakfasts.

-• All-purpose flour: This is the base.
-You can substitute ½ cup of whole wheat flour for ½ cup of all-purpose flour if desired.
+• All-Purpose Flour: You can substitute ½ cup of all-purpose flour for ½ cup of whole wheat flour, or experiment with using gluten-free flour.

-• Milk: Adds moisture and creates the batter.
-Any kind of milk can be used, including non-dairy milk like almond milk.
+• Milk: Any kind of milk can be used, including non-dairy milk like almond milk.

-• Melted butter: A bit of fat adds flavor and helps with browning.
-Replace butter with vegetable oil or melted coconut oil if desired.
+• Melted Butter: A bit of fat adds flavor and helps with browning.
+Replace butter with vegetable oil, melted coconut oil, or margarine if that’s what you have.

 How to Make Pancakes

-1. Whisk the dry ingredients (recipe below).
+1. Whisk the dry ingredients (full recipe below).
 In another bowl, whisk wet ingredients.

 2. Add the wet ingredients to the dry and stir just until combined; the batter should be a bit lumpy.

-3. Cook on a griddle or skillet and serve with butter and maple syrup.
+3. Cook on a griddle or skillet until golden and serve with butter and maple syrup.

 Keep Batches Warm

 • Medium Heat: Cook over medium heat.
-It takes longer but the results are better (a non-stick skillet works best).
+It takes longer, but the results are better (a non-stick frying pan works best).

-• Additions: If adding fruit like blueberries or sliced bananas (or chocolate chips), add them to the pancakes in the skillet instead of stirring them into the batter.
-This will keep them from burning on the pan.
+• Additions: For add-ins like blueberries, sliced bananas, or chocolate chips, add them to the pancakes in the skillet instead of stirring them into the batter.
+This will keep them from burning in the pan.

 Toaster: Place homemade pancakes straight into the toaster and toast until slightly crisp and heated through.